 The first application of the Company's antisense technology is designed to treat restenosis.
-The Company's first planned drug delivery products combine its CYTOPORTER delivery engine with two FDA-approved drugs, paclitaxel (Taxol) and cyclosporin, each of which the Company believes could have much broader usage if their delivery problems are reduced.
+The Company's first planned drug delivery products combine its CYTOPORTER delivery engine with two FDA-approved drugs, paclitaxel (Taxol) and cyclosporin, each of which the Company believes could have much broader usage if its delivery problems were reduced.

-COMPOUND DRUG POTENTIAL INDICATION DEVELOPMENT STATUS AVI-2221 NEU-GENE Resten-NG Restenosis Pre-clinical studies in 1997 and IND filing expected in 1998 AVI-2401 CYTOPORTER Cyclosporin-CP Transplantation Pre-clinical studies expected in 1997 AVI-2301 CYTOPORTER Paclitaxel-CP Cancer Pre-clinical studies expected in 1998
+COMPOUND DRUG POTENTIAL INDICATION DEVELOPMENT STATUS AVI-2221 NEU-GENE Resten-NG Restenosis Pre-clinical studies in 1997 and IND filing expected in 1998 AVI-2401 CYTOPORTER Cyclosporin-CP Transplantation Pre-clinical studies in 1997 and IND filing expected in 1998 AVI-2301 CYTOPORTER Paclitaxel-CP Cancer Pre-clinical studies expected in 1998